kfrancischen/MESH/doc/docs/LuaAPI/baseClass.md

 IntegrateKxKyMPI(rank, size)
 ```
 * Arguments:
-    1. rank: [int], the rank of the thread
+    1. rank: [int], the rank of the thread.
     2. size: [int], the total size of the MPI run.

 * Output: None